top of page

 Cervical Lordosis: What It Is and Why It Matters

-Cervical lordosis is the natural curve in your neck, which helps keep your spine healthy and your body balanced.
+Cervical lordosis is the natural curve in your neck.
+Your neck curve, or cervical curvature, helps keep your spine healthy and your body balanced.
 This curve supports your head, absorbs shock, and makes it easier for you to move.
 If the curve is too straight or too curved, it can cause problems like pain or stiffness.
 In this blog, we’ll talk about what cervical lordosis is, why it’s important, and how to keep your neck healthy.

 What Is Cervical Lordosis?